Brazil Visa – How to Get a Brazilian Visa for U.S. Citizen?

 Passport Size Photo – Requirement for recent color photo 2 x 2 on a white background showing your front face view.

 Official Invite from Brazil – All business visa application must have a letter on company letter heading showing length of stay, place of stay and contact information you will also need to state the type of relationship to the applicant, and purpose of stay.

-Business Letter – You will need to submit a letter from the sponsoring company with letter heading describing the nature of the sponsoring company business, explaining the relationship of the visa applicant, applicant position held within the company, and clearly stating why the visa applicant are visiting Brazil.
+Business Letter – You will need to submit a letter from the sponsoring company with letter heading describing the nature of the sponsoring company business, explaining the relationship of the visa applicant, applicant position held within the company, and clearly stating why the visa applicant is visiting Brazil.

-IMPORTANT when submitting the business letter you attached the following on “No technical work or assistance would be provided during stay in Brazil.
+IMPORTANT when submitting the business letter you attached the following on “No technical work or assistance would be provided during a stay in Brazil.

 Other Forms of Identifications – Driver’s license showing address if your address in not clear you will need to enlarge to show your address better.

-- Connecticut & Rhode Island – When submitting via family member of expediting visa company your application the copy of your driver’s license must be notarized.
+- Connecticut & Rhode Island – When submitting via a family member of expediting visa company your application the copy of your driver’s license must be notarized.

-- Houston – When submitting your application via family member or visa expediting courier you will need to submit your application a copy of your driver’s license notarized on the same paper.
+- Houston – When submitting your application via a family member or visa expediting courier you will need to submit your application a copy of your driver’s license notarized on the same paper.